 As noted above, with respect to the issue of need, the Siting Board is not relitigating its findings in Eversource 2017 or Eversource 2021.
 Rather, it is taking a fresh look at the issue.
-Given the statutory and regulatory imperatives to determine need in this Certificate Proceeding, and the substantial passage of time since the initial finding of need in Eversource 2017, the extensive record developed on need in this proceeding has been essential.
-This proceeding contains a fully revised record on need, including new studies based on updated methods and all-new input data, and new findings by the Siting Board.
+Given the statutory and regulatory imperatives to determine need in this Certificate Proceeding, and the substantial passage of time since the initial finding of need in Eversource 2017, the forecast to the one provided by the Company.
+Rather, [she was] providing information as a critique to their forecast and pointing out issues with their forecast" (Tr.
+5, at 866).

+extensive record developed on need in this proceeding has been essential.
+This proceeding contains a fully revised record on need, including new studies based on updated methods and allnew input data, and new findings by the Siting Board.